ScriptJayT/Articles/The Electron Saga/Elec-2.md

 const is_dev = process.env.NODE !== "production";
 ```

 Well, wouldn't it be usefull to have this constant in our body as well?
-So let's take a look.
+I would think so, so let's take a look.

 ## Build the bridge

-<small>/preload.js</small>

 Remembering back; we told electron to preload a _preload.js_ file.

+<small>/main.js</small>

 ```js
 function create_window(_name) {